 All The Tips You Need For Easy Holiday Travel

-There is still hope, however, for smooth sailing this holiday travel season.
-From limiting the spread of winter colds, influenza, and COVID-19 to entertaining kids during long flights or car rides and everything in between, here is how to limit your stress level during holiday travel.
+There is still hope, however, for smooth sailing during the holiday travel season.
+From limiting the spread of winter colds to entertaining kids during long flights or car rides and everything in between, here are our tips to help you manage your stress while enjoying the holidays.

 Plan ahead

-While it's always advised to purchase airline tickets as early as possible to get the lowest price and highest availability, labor shortages are making it even more necessary to secure your spots in advance (via Los Angeles Times).
+While purchasing airline tickets as early as possible to get the lowest price and highest availability is always advised, labor shortages are making it even more necessary to secure your spots in advance (via the Los Angeles Times).
 This goes for lodging as well.
 Some hotels don't have enough staff to run at full capacity, limiting the supply of rooms even further.
-As soon as you have your travel plans finalized with your friends and family members, purchase any necessary tickets and book your lodging.
+As soon as you have your travel plans finalized with your friends and family members, purchase any necessary tickets and book your lodging to avoid any last-minute hiccups.

 Expect the unexpected

 Sometimes, the best thing you can do to get through an anxious time is to manage your expectations, according to Psychology Today.
-Between fuel costs, inflation, winter weather, COVID-19, other weary passengers, and labor shortages, you're bound to face some sort of delay.
-Accepting this truth before you even leave home can make the difference between taking a change of plans in stride or experiencing a full meltdown in a public airport.
-Make sure you stock up on snacks and download a few audiobooks, podcast episodes, and albums because the only sure thing is that waiting is likely.
+Between fuel costs, inflation, winter weather, other weary passengers, potential car troubles, and more, you're bound to face a delay of some sort.
+Accepting this truth before you leave home can make the difference between taking a change of plans in stride or experiencing a full meltdown in a public setting.
+Make sure you stock up on snacks and download a few audiobooks, podcast episodes, and albums because the only sure thing is that waiting is likely at some point during the trip.

 Consider a road trip

-If the price of flights and the possibility of being exposed to viruses like influenza and COVID-19 has you more stressed out than usual this holiday travel season, consider driving.
-The familiarity of your own car and the ability to stop for a break any time you want can be a very comforting prospect (via Travelers United).
-Driving also eliminates a lot of stress for parents, who tend to spend time and energy worrying that their kids will bother other airline passengers by crying or fidgeting.
+If the price of flights and the possibility of being exposed to the evergreen winter flu has you more stressed out than usual this holiday travel season, consider driving.
+The familiarity of your own car and the ability to stop for a break any time you want can be very comforting.
+Driving can also eliminate a lot of stress for parents, who might spend their time and energy worrying that their kids will bother other airline passengers by crying or fidgeting.

 Utilize hotel alternatives

-Between labor shortages and an abundance of travelers, hotel rooms are likely to become scarce during peak holiday travel.
-They've also increased in price due to the increased demand and decreased supply.
-If you weren't able to book yourself a room well in advance of your trip, you're better off looking for alternative lodging.
-You may be able to land an entire house or apartment for the same price you would have paid for a high-demand hotel room by browsing Airbnb for vacation rentals in the area of your destination and along the route to get there.
+Due to the sheer number of folks traveling during the holidays, hotel rooms are likely to become scarce.
+This can also lead to higher prices thanks to our good friend supply and demand.
+If you weren't able to book yourself a room well in advance, you might be better off looking for alternative lodging.
+You may be able to land an entire house or apartment for a better price by browsing Airbnb or VRBO for short-term rentals in the area of your destination, as well as along the route to get there if your trek requires stops.
+Just watch out for those sneaky cleaning fees!

-Many people claim that they are saving their air miles and credit card rewards for a special occasion but hesitate to pull the trigger when that occasion arises.
-If ever there was a time to use every reward and air mile you have available to you, it is the post-pandemic holiday travel season.
-In fact, you may even want to consider committing to opening a new credit card account and saving all your miles and rewards every year in the future to use for the sole purpose of holiday travel (via Nerdwallet).
+Many people claim that they're saving their air miles and credit card rewards for a special occasion but hesitate to pull the trigger when that occasion arises.
+If ever there was a time to use every reward and air mile you have available to you, it's the holiday travel season.
+In fact, you may even want to consider committing to opening a new credit card account and saving all your miles and rewards every year to use solely for holiday travel.
+It could just leave your bank account a bit happier at the end of each year!

 Leave early

 The importance of arriving at the airport early cannot be emphasized enough.
-While arriving well before your flight is always important advice to follow, the combination of more travelers and fewer staff members is likely to equal long waits that could push you toward missing your flight (via Insider).
+While arriving well before your flight is always important, the combination of more travelers and fewer staff members is likely to equal long waits that could push you toward missing your flight.
 Those who opt for road trips should also depart as early in the morning as possible to avoid the type of heavy potential holiday traffic congestion that could add hours to your trip.

 Pack quiet entertainment